mcharb54/double-dealer/src/pages/archives/2019-09-10_the-rider-through-relativity-1.md

 "All these things we knew and used hundreds of years ago—of our years—which are as many thousands of yours."

-"It is terrible! terrible! cried Sharrington.
+"It is terrible! terrible!" cried Sharrington.
 "Humanity will be lost and damned forever—the dead past will no longer be able to bury its dead."

 "Only to your earthly eyes and only because Earth is still a rude, imperfect planet, are these things terrible.
 The past is not dead—somewhere, if you have but eyes to see it—or instruments—it is always present.
 Somewhere it lives—as you live now!"